sketler/sketler.github.io/_posts/2019-11-11-AceaXeftp-RCE-Via-Buffer-Overflow.markdown

 Doing the exercises, i was able to successfuly exploit one of the examples.
 So, i thought "Yeah, it's time to find a really old software that i could run in a windows vista and try to find some AAAA shenanigans", and that's what i did, got first a windows xp and windows vista vm running and the AceaXe software bundle installed.
 &nbsp;

-First, as i was really confortable with the basics of exploit dev, because of the OSCP background, i tried finding something in the windows xp, as it would not have ASLR nor DEP, so it would be easy to exploit.
+At first, as i was really confortable with the basics of exploit dev, because of the OSCP background, i tried finding something in the windows xp, as it would not have ASLR nor DEP, so it would be easy to exploit.
 &nbsp;

 As i was researching i found a lot of PoCs of ftp clients that got exploited by sending the response of the ftp commands with the exploit code. so, after some hours of trying a lot of gui overflows and file sizes oveflows, I finnally tried creating my own fake FTP server in python and sending the famous EHLO response with a giant string &afterwords, and it worked, EIP was finnaly overwritten by the AAAAs !